 Welcome to our new website!

-For printing and offline viewing, a PDF version of this report and the topline results with questionnaire are available for download.
+For printing and offline viewing, a PDF version of this study report and the topline survey results are available for download.

 Useful insights for people advancing quality, innovative and sustainable journalism

 © 1946 - 2023 American Press Institute • All Rights Reserved •